Aymen-Mohammed7/Panic-Attacks-Analysis/README.md

 ## Data Cleaning & Transformation

-- Adjusted column data types to match expected values
+- Corrected column data types to ensure accuracy
 - Checked for nulls and errors
-- Added custom and conditional columns to group data for analysis
+- Added custom and conditional columns to group and categorize data for clearer analysis
-- Replaced inconsistent values for clarity
+- Replaced certain values to improve data clarity and understanding
-- Built DAX measures to calculate KPIs and key statistics
-- Developed DAX expressions to create tables
+- Created key metrics and tables using DAX expressions to power the visuals

 ---